 This is also a reasonable model of the gold standard.
 By following a gold standard, the government announces that it will raise surpluses to pay back debts at the gold value of the currency, no more and no less.
 And we have seen cases in which governments do not always rally surpluses to unexpected inflations and deflations.
-For example, the United States in the 1930s went off the gold standard and defaulted on the gold clause in its bonds after a sharp deflation.
-It arguably followed (86), not (85).
+For example, the US in the 1930s went off the gold standard and defaulted on the gold clause in its bonds after a sharp deflation.